Real Geeks + LionDesk in 2026: Does It Still Work?

 Migration tips for former LionDesk users

-Do not move every old field and campaign just because it exists.
+Don't move every old field and campaign just because it exists.
 Migrations are a chance to clean your database and rebuild follow-up around the leads you actually want to convert.

 Export before changing anything

-Rebuild campaigns by intent
+Rebuild campaigns by intent, not habit

-Test Real Geeks forms after migration
+Test every Real Geeks form after switching

-Real Geeks LionDesk integration FAQs
+Real Geeks LionDesk integration: frequently asked questions

 Does Real Geeks integrate with LionDesk?